 E-paths are the backbone of Europe’s walking trails.
-E-paths are long distance trails that connect national and regional walking trails and provide intercultural experiences across the borders.
+They are long distance trails that connect national and regional walking trails and provide intercultural experiences across the borders.

-E-Paths are the European long distance paths which link the countries from North Cape to Crete and from the Atlantic Ocean to the Carpathians and the Black Sea.
+E-Paths are the European long distance trails which link the countries from North Cape to Crete and from the Atlantic Ocean to the Carpathians and the Black Sea.

 There are 12 E-Paths, bearing the name of E1 to E12.
 These E-Paths are waymarked and maintained by the members of the European Ramblers Association.